artemnutbov/my_data_stuctures/README.md

 # My C++ Data Structures

 This repo is a collection of my custom data structures that I code while studying C++.
 It's not a replacement  STL, I just want to know how some containers work under the hood.
-Some of the data structures are a messy(the early ones, specifically).
+Some of the data structures are a bit messy(the early ones, specifically).
 Additionally, for `my_string`, `my_forward_list` and `my_linked_list` you need C++ 20.